 Petri’s foster mom placed his food and water outside the crate, so that little Petri would have no choice but to get out to eat.
 Soon enough, Petri slowly began exploring his new environment.

-The dog’s foster mom did not bother or forced Petri to be sociable.
+The dog’s foster mom did not bother or force Petri to be sociable.
 She waited for a month until Petri was ready, and her efforts paid off because Petri is now a happy puppy who now loves to interact with everyone around him.

 Source: SPAZ Greece via Facebook